vaatiian/Phase_4_project/README.md

 Prophet, with its higher RMSE among the presented models, indicates a less accurate short-term forecasting performance.
 While Prophet may provide valuable insights, especially in capturing seasonality and holidays, it appears to be less suitable for achieving the precision required in short-term predictions compared to ARIMA.

-In summary, based on the results, the ARIMA Model exhibits the lowest RMSE among the presented models, suggesting its potential as the most suitable choice as it suggests a higher accuracy in predicting the short-term movement of the Dow Jones Industrial Average.
+In summary, based on the results, the ARIMA Model exhibits the lowest RMSE among the presented models, suggesting its potential as the most suitable choice with high accuracy in predicting the short-term movement of the Dow Jones Industrial Average.

 ## Conclusion